ietf/tao/Tao.md

 Newcomers are encouraged to attend the Newcomer's Tutorial on Sunday afternoon, which is especially designed for first-time attendees.
 The tutorial is organized and conducted by the IETF EDU team and is intended to provide useful introductory information.
 The session covers what all the dots on name tags mean, the structure of the IETF, and many other essential and enlightening topics for new IETFers.
 If you are unable to attend this session, recorded ones from previous meetings are available ([https://www.ietf.org/about/participate/tutorials/]).

 Later in the afternoon is the Quick Connections session where newcomers have the chance to get to know senior IETF participants, and ask questions.
 The Quick Connections session is followed by the Newcomer's Meet and Greet, which is only open to newcomers and WG chairs.
 This is a great place to try to find people knowledgeable in the areas in which you are interested.
-This is a good opportunity to connect to the chairs of the working group your are interested in.
+This is a good opportunity to connect to the chairs of the working group you are are interested in.
 If you can't find the right person easily or don't know which working group your interests are connected to, feel free to approach anybody without a newcomer ribbon to help you to get in touch with the right people.

 3.4 Dress Code

 At meetings people generally dress informally.
 Newcomers are sometimes out of place when they show up Monday morning in suits.
-The general rule is "dress for the weather" (unless you plan to work so hard that you won't go outside, in which case, "dress for comfort" is the rule!).
+The general rule is "dress for the weather" (unless you plan to work so hard that you won't go outside, in which case, "dress for comfort (and the hotel A/C!)" is the rule!).

 3.5 WG Meetings